Guidance on Advance Planning Document Requirements to meet the Automated System Provisions

-PURPOSE: The purpose of this Action Transmittal (AT) is to provide guidance and information as it relates to the extention of the deadline for State's having an operational, statewide automated Child Support Enforcement system.
+PURPOSE: The purpose of this Action Transmittal (AT) is to provide guidance and information as it relates to the extension of the deadline for state's having an operational, statewide automated Child Support Enforcement system.
 This AT provides guidance on:

 - APD requirements

 - Funding considerations

 - Program regulations affected by extension of the deadline

 INQUIRIES TO: Office of Regional Operations and State Systems/Office of State Systems.

 Office of Child Support Enforcement